dullhunk/book/careers-lab/manchester/local-employers/north-west.md

 Employers in Manchester that recruit Computer Scientists
 ========================================================
-This section (Shortcut url http://git.io/manc) lists organisations in and around Manchester that employ Computer Science students, either before or after graduation.
+This guide (Shortcut url http://git.io/manc part of http://git.io/mycv) lists organisations in and around Manchester that employ Computer Science students, either before or after graduation.
 This is a partial list of [Northern Powerhouse](https://en.wikipedia.org/wiki/Northern_Powerhouse).
 This is by no means a comprehensive list, but will give you a quick flavour of local employers.
 See for example [The top 100 tech companies in Greater Manchester 2017](http://www.manchestereveningnews.co.uk/business/business-news/top-tech-companies-manchester-north-13716704), as judged by the Manchester Evening News.

 ![#NotJustLondon](https://c2.staticflickr.com/2/1885/44796486382_12b53b6549_m_d.jpg "#NotJustLondon")